Hill Valley (Back to the Future): Back to the Future: The Game alternate history

-The last attempt to fix the damages involved with the events of Back to the Future: The Game ends with even a more radical change, with Edna Strickland traveling under an assumed name to 1876 to act as a moral guide of the newly founded Hill Valley; however, after a failed confrontation with Beauregard Tannen, a Confederate soldier who built and founded the Palace Saloon, she accidentally causes a conflagration that consumes Hill Valley, turning it into a ghost town with herself as the only resident.
-Again, Marty and Doc manage to restore the continuity, that now however sports minor alterations: Arthur and Silvia, Marty's grandparents, prepone their marriage to 1931 (it was 1936 in the original timeline), Doc Brown spends more time in 1986 and less traveling through time, Kid Tannen is now reformed, married to Edna Strickland and having a better influence over Biff.
+The last attempt to fix the damages involved with the events of Back to the Future: The Game ends with even a more radical change.
+Edna Strickland travels under an assumed name to 1876 to act as a moral guide of the newly founded Hill Valley.
+After a failed confrontation with Beauregard Tannen, a Confederate soldier who built and founded the Palace Saloon, she accidentally causes a conflagration that consumes Hill Valley, turning it into a ghost town with herself as the only resident.
+As a result of her actions, Marty and Doc witness 1931 Hill Valley disappear and be replaced by a valley made of hills, implying that this was how Hill Valley got its name in the first place.

+Again, Marty and Doc manage to restore the continuity, that now sports minor alterations: Arthur and Silvia, Marty's grandparents, prepone their marriage to 1931.
+It was 1936 in the original timeline.
+Doc Brown spends more time in 1986 and less traveling through time.
+Kid Tannen is now reformed, married to Edna Strickland and having a better influence over Biff.

 Places

 Many family businesses are passed down from generation to generation in Hill Valley.
 As a result, the city changes but remains similar from one generation to the next, as businesses are updated but rarely change.
 These recurring elements were a deliberate choice on the part of the filmmakers.
 The production designer of Back to the Future Part II, Rick Carter, is quoted in a DVD extra as saying, "The future is built on the present."
 Director Robert Zemeckis adds that the continuity between the different eras in Hill Valley's history is an example of the adage, "the more things change, the more they stay the same".

 The following is a list of such places.
 When a place is not seen or mentioned in a movie, it is marked unknown.
 Some buildings shown in 1885 scenes are actually located further down the street in an area not shown in the first two movies.